boppyt/softjelly.vim/README.markdown

 ### Custom Highlights

-If you prefer slightly different colors from what Jellybeans defines, you can set `g:jellybeans_overrides` in your .vimrc to a dictionary of custom highlighting parameters:
+If you prefer slightly different colors from what Softjelly defines, you can set `g:softjelly_overrides` in your .vimrc to a dictionary of custom highlighting parameters:

-    let g:jellybeans_overrides = {
+    let g:softjelly_overrides = {
     \    'Todo': { 'guifg': '303030', 'guibg': 'f0f000',
     \              'ctermfg': 'Black', 'ctermbg': 'Yellow',
     \              'attr': 'bold' },
     \    'Comment': { 'guifg': 'cccccc' },
     \}

-This removes the need to edit Jellybeans directly, simplifying upgrades.
+This removes the need to edit Softjelly directly, simplifying upgrades.
 In addition, RGB colors specified this way are run through the same color approximation algorithm that the core theme uses, so your colors work just as well in 256-color terminals.